- Riding since: 2008

 As far back as I can remember, I have always been drawn to anything with an engine.
 In my very early days, I was all about trains, preferably old steam locomotives.
 I remember dragging my grandmother to the local rail yard by their house day after day to drool over the amazing Victorian-era locomotives preserved and on display.

-Not long after that I discovered Formula 1 racing and since then I have had a long love affair with cars.
-That love led to a fascination with motorcycles that ultimately culminated in my first ever ride when I was 10.
+Not long after that I discovered Formula 1 racing, and since then I have had a long love affair with cars.
+That love led to a fascination with motorcycles, which ultimately culminated in my first-ever ride when I was 10.
 I remember my grandparents and I going to visit one of my grandfather’s friends.
 When we got to his house, it just so happened that his daughter was there with her Yamaha R1.
-My first ever ride on a motorcycle was on the back of an R1.
+My first-ever ride on a motorcycle was on the back of an R1.

-At the time I was certain we were breaking every speed record in the world; in reality, we never went more than a few block down the street.
+At the time I was certain we were breaking every speed record in the world.
+In reality, we never went more than a few blocks down the street.
 But that was enough to get me hooked, and add motorcycles to the list of things I had to have.
 Next up, I started riding borrowed dirt bikes, mopeds, and ATVs.
 From there, I stepped up to a massive 49cc Indian-made scooter.
-I rode that bad boy for 4 years (stroked it out, bigger carb, got it up to 58 mph) until I turned 17 and took my learner’s permit test.
+I rode that bad boy for four years (stroked it out, bigger carb, got it up to 58 mph) until I turned 17 and took my learner’s permit test.